Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

-Notably, GPT4-eval has the highest agreement with human judgments, with 70.15 Spearman correlation and 69.36 Kendall correlation, closely followed by GPT3.5-Eval.
-We speculate that the language comprehension capabilities and inherent world knowledge embedded in LLMs like GPT-3.5 and GPT-4 help them overcome many of the challenges associated with evaluating responses of instruction-following models that we identified in our human evaluation study.
+Notably, GPT4-Eval has the highest agreement with human judgments, with 67.47 for both Spearman and Kendall correlation, closely followed by GPT3.5-Eval.
+We speculate that the language comprehension capabilities and inherent world knowledge embedded in LLMs help them overcome many of the challenges associated with evaluating responses of instruction-following models that we identified in our human evaluation study.

-After GPT4-eval and GPT3.5-Eval, Recall achieves the highest correlation with human judgment.
-This simple token-overlap metric correlates better than other lexical matching-based metrics or more complex semantic similarity metrics like BERTScore and BEM, likely because it does not penalize verbosity in model responses.
+After GPT4-Eval and GPT3.5-Eval, Recall achieves the highest correlation with human judgment.
+This simple token-overlap metric correlates better than other lexical metrics or more complex semantic similarity metrics like BERTScore and BEM, likely because it does not penalize the additional verbosity in model responses.

-Surprisingly, BERTScore fares worse than token-overlap F1, even when only considering the recall component of the metric.
-We hypothesize that the underlying issue is the poor quality of BERT token embeddings in short strings \cite{bommasani-etal-2020-interpreting}, a common characteristic of reference answers in QA datasets.
-For example, for the reference answer \textit{yes, that is correct}, the model response \textit{yes} recieves the BERTScore of 0.806 and \textit{no} recieves a slighltly higher score of 0.815.
-Although BEM performs better than F1, it still falls short of token-overlap recall.
-Given that BEM's training data includes model responses of QA systems trained on SQuAD \cite{rajpurkar-etal-2016-squad}, it probably doesn't generalize well to more verbose responses of instruction-following models.

-Although LLM-based evaluation, such as GPT4-eval and GPT3.5-eval, have the highest correlation with human judgements on the selected subset of responses, they also have certain limitations.
+Although LLM-based evaluations such as GPT4-Eval and GPT3.5-Eval exhibit the highest correlation with human judgments, they also have certain limitations.
 Accessing these proprietary models incurs substantial API costs, which renders them impractical for automatic evaluation on large-scale datasets.
-Moreover, the reliability of LLMs as evaluators is still unclear, as recent studies have shown that they may exhibit systematic bias \cite{wang2023llmfaireval} and can be sensitive to input instructions \cite{bowman2023things}.
-Secondly, it is currently unclear how reliable LLMs are as evaluators, with some recent works demonstrating that they exhibit systematic bias \cite{wang2023llmfaireval} and are sensitive to input instructions \cite{bowman2023things}.
-Given these considerations, we rely on Recall to compare model performance.
+Moreover, the reliability of LLMs as evaluators is still unclear, as recent studies have shown that they may exhibit systematic bias \cite{wang2023llmfaireval}.
+Given these considerations, we rely on Recall to evaluate model performance.